 Preheat oven to 350 degrees.

 Place the skewers in a 13×9 baking dish and pour sauce over the shrimp.
 Bake about 10-12 minutes, or until the shrimp are pink & cooked through.

-You may want to turn your skewers over halfway through the cooking time to be sure they get well coated in the marinade.
+You may want to turn your shrimp pineapple skewers over halfway through the cooking time to be sure they get well coated in the marinade.

 What goes with shrimp kabobs?

-These seafood skewers can be served as is with the reserved/cooked sauce with a yummy side dish such as rice or quinoa.
+These seafood skewers can be served as is with the reserved/cooked sauce with a yummy carb source such as rice or quinoa.
 I’d also pair them with an additional veggie such as a side salad or pan-fried broccoli with garlic.

 Or you can remove the shrimp and pineapple from the skewers and serve over rice with the reserved sauce drizzled on top.

 Scroll down for the printable recipe for shrimp kabobs with pineapple, and take the FREE quiz to discover your personalized gluten free plan to claim back your love of food!